Tim Gilmore

 founded the JaxbyJax Literary Arts festival and posts on his website Jaxpsychogeo.com.
 He has written poetry, fiction, and non-fiction books on subjects including the history of Jacksonville, Eartha White, violent crime, island squatter Rollians Christopher, Virginia King, and Ottis Toole.

 He conducted a phone interview of Ku Klux Klan bombing survivor and author Donal Godfrey.

 He is married to fellow FSCJ English professor Jo Carlisle and has two daughters.

-Tim Gilmore has two websites, jaxpsychogeo.comand tim-gilmore.com.
+Tim Gilmore has two websites, jaxpsychogeo.com and tim-gilmore.com.